A Tejano Son of Texas Documentary

 Later, he would become a successful rancher and community leader.
 Lastly, He would become a Methodist Circuit rider that ranged through Texas and Northern Mexico.
 We believe his life is a great example of the contributions and accomplishments Tejanos gave in the development of early Texas.

 We hope you enjoy the short film clip we have provided and let us know what you think.
-Currently, the documentary is being aired on Time Warner Cable's 'Texas Channel' (digital channel 888, Corpus Christi digital channel 100 and Dallas digital channel 185, all other available markets: digital channel 888)
+Currently, the documentary is being aired on Spectrum Cable's 'Texas Channel' (digital channel 888, Corpus Christi digital channel 100 and Dallas digital channel 185, all other available markets: digital channel 888)